sourander/oat/docs/weeks/02_miksi.md

 [^40c08c]: Hakkarainen, K., Lonka, K. & Lipponen, L. *Tutkiva oppiminen: Järki, tunteet ja kulttuuri oppimisen sytyttäjinä*.
 Helsinki: WSOY.
 2004.
 [^7ef5f9]: Karnorfsky, H. *Learning by Writing*. https://www.cold-takes.com/learning-by-writing/
 [^1fbb24]: Osmani, A. Write about what you learn.
 It pushes you to understand topics better.
 2023. https://addyosmani.com/blog/write-learn/
+[^057387]: r/ExperiencedDevs. *What industry secret do you know that most software developers never figure out?* https://www.reddit.com/r/ExperiencedDevs/comments/1anuk2a/what_industry_secret_do_you_know_that_most/